ScilifelabDataCentre/Bibliometrics-annual-report/README.md

 NOTE ABOUT PRODUCTION OF FILES FOR PRINT
 ########################################

 Matplotlib (used for the venn diagram) can have settings adjusted such that files are generated with 300dpi.
 This was found to be sufficient resolution for print in the report.
-Plotly, unfortunately, does not have settings that enable the resolution to be set as directly.
-One workaround is to generate images that are much larger than required.
-It was found to be sufficient to generate graphs that were 1500 x 1500 pixels.
-It is important to adjust the axis text size to maintain readability.
+The resolution of images produced by plotly can be altered by changing the size of the image (1500 x 1500 pixels is sufficient - axis text must be adjusted accordingly in this case), or by using a package called kaleido when saving images and setting resolution there.